SuperOfficeDocs/superoffice-docs/docs/onsite/config-and-ini/web-config.md

 The Data section group contains three sections, Database, Explicit and ImplicitAnonymous.
 Combined, these sections define which server and database the caller will connect, as well as what state settings to use.
 Which state settings take affect are determined by how the caller decides to connect, Explicit or ImplicitAnonymous.

-The *Session* section relates to the lifetime of a Netserver communication session, such as the duration of a transaction, or group of transactions, and maintains the credentials defined in one of the following sections.
+The *Session* section relates to the lifetime of a NetServer communication session, such as the duration of a transaction, or group of transactions, and maintains the credentials defined in one of the following sections.

 | Parameter | Description |
 |-----------|-------------|